 This is an interesting selection of some of the best orienteering maps from around the world.

 Further map extracts would be welcome, to use as examples to support the skills discussions.
 Contributions are welcome.
 Include proof of permission of the copyright holder where required.

 Open Orienteering Map UK OOMUK map creation tool

-When using these maps it extremely important to remember the following:
+When using these maps it is extremely important to remember the following:

 1 Orienteering depends on the good will of landowners.